Mystic Messenger: Characters

 Jumin Han (한주민, Han Ju-min) is a 27-year-old heir of C&R International, a company owned by his father.
 He has short black hair, grey eyes and is always on business trips, he likes to wear tuxedos, (Note: From the game's official guide book) and is not used to 'commoner' food.
 Jumin is a cat lover claiming that only cats understand and are loyal to him.
 He owns a Persian cat named Elizabeth the 3rd and hates when someone else nicknames her - especially 707, who gives her the nickname "Elly".
-For about a year Due to his very privileged upbringing, Jumin has a very different perspective on the world, which often brings him into direct conflict with Zen.
+Due to his very privileged upbringing, Jumin has a very different perspective on the world, which often brings him into direct conflict with Zen.
 Regardless, he doesn't particularly seem to care what others think about him but does not hesitate to use his authority to help RFA members when one of them is in trouble.
 He and V are childhood friends due to their family background and because of them being neighbors and schoolmates.